 Most clients prefer email correspondence as their primary means of communication.
 The 7 C’s will help ensure you communicate effectively.

 With today’s technology, it is not uncommon for lawyers to communicate with the clients via email but sending an email does not guarantee that the message has been received or reviewed.
 Setting up your default notification to confirm receipt and review can help.
-If you are using Outlook, here’s how you do it:
+When using Outlook, here’s how to do it:

-• Under “Tools” at the top left of your Outlook screen, select “options”;
+- Under “File” at the top left tab of your Outlook screen, select “Options” on the bottom left menu (above ‘Exit’);

 This will assist you with tracking your email communication.
 If the email to your client includes an important deadline, do not rely solely on that form of communication.
 Set up a bring-forward system with your assistant to confirm that emails have been received and reviewed by your clients, otherwise a missed email reminder may result in a missed limitation.